remoagostinelli/it-automation/user-report/README.md

 Planning: Use a dictionary of sets to store the current users along with the machines they are using.
 Once the events are processed, print a report.

-Writing the script: Use a function to create the dictionary, a second one to sort it, and third one to print it.
+Writing the script: Use a function to create the dictionary, a second one to sort it, and a third one to print it.

 Putting it all together: Store and debug the code in a Jupyter Notebook.